zhengshuai1001/JiKouCompany/README.md

 There are no foreign lands.
 It is the traveler only who is foreign.

 Speak in such a way that others love to listen to you.
 Listen in such a way that others love to speak to you.

+If you want to be happy, set a goal that commands your thoughts, liberates your energy, and inspires your hopes.